nasa/cumulus/docs/deployment/README.md

 ## Configure the PostgreSQL database

 Cumulus requires a PostgreSQL 10.2 compatible database cluster deployed to AWS.
+We suggest utilizing [RDS](https://docs.aws.amazon.com/rds/index.html).
+For further guidance about what type of RDS database to use, please [see the guide on choosing and configuring your RDS database](./choosing_configuring_rds.md).

-We suggest utilizing [RDS](https://docs.aws.amazon.com/rds/index.html), and have provided a default [template and RDS cluster module](PostgreSQL_database_deployment) utilizing Aurora Serverless.
+Cumulus provides a default [template and RDS cluster module](PostgreSQL_database_deployment) utilizing Aurora Serverless.

 However, Core intentionally provides a "bring your own" approach, and any well-planned cluster setup should work, given the following: